 1. Replace Your Jewelry

-- 316L or 316LVM are the only acceptable grades (this is the type of jewelry piercers use when you first get a body piercing).
-316VLM has a slight advantage due to its practically flawless finish, which decreases the chance of minor alloy inclusions that cause irritation.
+316LVM or 316L are the only acceptable grades (this is the type of jewelry piercers use when you first get a body piercing).
+316VLM has a slight advantage which decreases the chance of minor alloy inclusions that cause irritation.
 You can order surgical stainless steel jewelry online, or you can go to a nearby tattoo parlor/body piercer and buy it directly from them.

 2. Clean Thoroughly

 - After taking out the bad jewelry—but before putting in the new jewelry—clean the area very thoroughly, back and front, with saline solution.
 I like to use basic saline solution, the kind you can get for $4-$5 at any pharmacy.

 - If it's a nostril piercing, be sure to saturate a Q-tip with the saline solution and clean the site of the piercing on the inside of your nose as well.

 I was a teenager when I got my cartilage pierced, and I was horrified when the skin around it started turning a grayish color.
 I thought it was an infection, but cleaning it with hydrogen peroxide or saline solution did absolutely nothing.
 Although I wasn't crazy about my skin turning weird colors, I had long hair that could easily hide it so I wasn't too worried.
 Out of sight, out of mind.

 But then a few years later, the same thing started happening to my nostril piercing, and that was very definitely not okay.
 Your face is the first thing you present to the world, and you never get a second chance to make a first impression.
 I couldn't be walking around with a gray blob on my nose that just seemed to be getting worse and worse.